Coin-Gulter/Airbus_ship_segmentation_unit_model/README.md

 # U-Net Training and Usage

 This solution provides code for training and using a U-Net model for image segmentation tasks.
 The U-Net architecture is a popular choice for tasks such as medical image segmentation and semantic segmentation.
 In this solution image segmentation using to identified ship in image from satelites.
+Repository has two file to train and using U-Net model, exploratory_data.ipynb with airbus-ship-detection dataset analysis and two folder end_training_weight_dice_loss checkpoint_dice_loss with trained weigth for input_size=(128,128,3) and n_filters=32.
+Model with pretrained weight has precision up to 75%.
+To test or train you can use airbus-ship-detection dataset from kaggel using link `https://www.kaggle.com/c/airbus-ship-detection/data`.

 ## Requirements